andrew/ultimate-awesome/README.md

 - [awesome-open-science](https://github.com/ZoranPandovski/awesome-open-science) - :books: :microscope: :unlock:  :mag: A curated list of resources, data, tools, scholarship related to Open Access, Data and Open Science :books: :microscope: :unlock:  :mag: .
 - [awesome-ai-engineering-reads](https://github.com/aipengineer/awesome-ai-engineering-reads) - Essential reads for every AI engineer interested in building AI apps.
 - [awesome-anvil](https://github.com/anvil-works/awesome-anvil) - A collection of resources for all your Anvil needs.
 Including awesome projects from the community, demos, blogs and tutorials.
+- [awesome-personalized-rag-agent](https://github.com/applied-machine-learning-lab/awesome-personalized-rag-agent) - A Survey of Personalization: From RAG to Agent.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
 Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [awesome-papers](https://github.com/Data-Centric-GraphML/awesome-papers) - A collection of papers and resources about Data-centric Graph Machine Learning (DC-GML).
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.